 But this isn't the only (or the sharpest) sell-off the Australian share market has experienced.

 The bear market with the steepest fall occurred in 1987, sparked by the infamous Black Monday.
 This was the name given to the day the Dow Jones Industrial Average Index (DJX: .DJI) in the United States lost almost 22% and marked the beginning of a global stock market decline.

 Black Monday hit Australian shores on Tuesday, 20 October, resulting in the ASX losing 26% in a single day.
 From the beginning of October 1987 to 13 November 1987, the All Ords fell by 50%.

-The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in the US, saw the All Ords fall by 55% over 14 months, from its peak in November 2007 to its bottom in early March 2009.
+The global financial crisis (GFC), sparked by a cratering housing market and credit crunch in US financial markets, saw the All Ords fall by 55% over 14 months, from its peak in November 2007 to its market bottom in early March 2009.

-Other examples include the 1929 Great Depression and the bear market that followed the dot-com bubble collapse in the 2000s, which saw the All Ords lose 21% of its value between March 2002 and March 2003.
+Other examples include the Wall Street Crash of 1929, which sparked the Great Depression, and the bear market that followed the dot-com bubble collapse in the 2000s.
+This saw the All Ords lose 21% of its value between March 2002 and March 2003.